PerfectFit-project/virtual-coach-main/README.md

 Contains end to end tests for full virtual coach setup.

+## Setup
+Create a file called `.env` in the root of this app.
+Save the therapist user id and password in your `.env` file as THERAPIST_USER_ID and THERAPIST_PASSWORD, respectively.
+See .env-example for a template.

 ## Usage

 1. Build the images of each component.
 You can use `fetch_and_build_all_images.sh` to do this (currently only works for the main branch of the `virtual-coach-server` and `virtual-coach-db` repos.